DraxTube/chexquest-vita/README.md

 - No external controller or mouse support.
 - If no WAD file is found the game logs an error and exits after 5 seconds with no on-screen message.

+- UPDATE 02/25
+ THANKS TO THE WORK OF LATINWIZARD99 THE GAME HAS COMPLETE ASSETS.